mailslurp/mailslurp-client/README.md

 Here are some snippets of common usage.
 Read

 ### Create an email address
+MailSlurp inboxes have real email addresses.
+There are several ways to create them.
+See the docs for full [inbox object reference](https://www.mailslurp.com/docs/js/docs/interfaces/inbox/).
 You can create an inbox with a randomly assigned email address ending in `@mailslurp.com` like so:

 ```javascript